 - Elks National Foundation Scholarships

+The Elks National Foundation will award 500 four-year scholarships to the highest-rated applicants in the 2021 competition.
 Open to any high school senior who is a US Citizen.
 Applicants need not be related to a member of the Elks.
 College students are not eligible to apply.
 Applicants must be citizens of the United States on the date their applications are signed; permanent legal resident status does not qualify.
 Male and female students compete separately.
-Applicants will be judged on scholarship, leadership, and financial need.
-The top 20 MVS finalists will attend the Most Valuable Student Leadership Weekend in Chicago to interview for the top awards of $50,000, $40,000 and $30,000.
-The remaining 14 finalists will receive $20,000 each.
-The 480 other deserving national finalists will receive $4,000 scholarships to support their college education.
+Ranging from $1,000 per year to $12,500 per year, Most Valuable Student scholarships are for students pursuing a four-year degree, on a full-time basis (minimum of 12 semester hours), in a U.S. college or university.
+All scholarships are in the form of certificates of award conditional upon the full-time enrollment of the winner in an accredited U.S. college or university.
 More information available here.

 - Texas Farm Credit Scholarship

-Application Deadline: 4 p.m. on December 1, 2017.
+Application Deadline: January 5, 2022.
 More information is available here.

 - Profile in Courage Essay Contest

 Grades 9-12 eligible.
-Write an original and creative essay that demonstrates an understanding of political courage as described by John F. Kennedy in Profiles in Courage –Describe and analyze an act of political courage by a U.S. official who served during or after 1971, the year of JFK’s birth.
+Write an original and creative essay that demonstrates an understanding of political courage as described by John F. Kennedy in Profiles in Courage–-Describe and analyze an act of political courage by a U.S. official who served during or after 1917, the year of JFK’s birth.
 Essays must be between 700-1,000 words and include a bibliography of at least five varied, reliable sources.
-First place: $10,000; Second place: $1,000; Five finalists: $500 each; Eight honorable mentions: $100 each.
+First place: $10,000; Second place: $3,000; Five finalists: $1,000 each; Eight semi-finalists: $100 each.
 More information available here.

 - TASB (Texas Association of School Boards) Student Voices Scholarship